Deepalaya: Health

 Deepalaya has entered into Healthcare in 1986 and the organisation has "Mobile Health Units" that visits households, educate them about diseases such as AIDS, and provide health care services at doorsteps.

 Deepalaya is involved in two health projects, A.P Dewan clinic and the Kalkaji Extension.
 The A.P Dewan clinic is funded by the Dewan Foundation Ltd. The clinic has served more than 7,000 patients to date (MBA Article Index).
 With pre-natal and post-natal treatments provided, Deepalaya has also brought down significantly the cases of abortion and infant death.

-The organisation also runs a 22 bed mini-hospital in Gusbethi in Haryana with secondary services in Institutional Delivery and Cataract operations and also menstrual health education to around 10,000 girl children.
+The organisation also runs a 22 bed mini-hospital in Gusbethi in Haryana with secondary services in Institutional Delivery and Cataract operations and also menstrual health education to around 10,000 female children.

 Deepalaya Special Unit in Sanjay Colony is equipped with learning tools and different toys for disabled children to engage in.
 There are special educators, speech therapists, physiotherapists, community mobilizers and occupational therapists.